-The work we do has a deep and lasting impact on children’s lives thanks to our incredible supporters worldwide.
+The work we do has a deep and lasting impact on children’s lives thanks to our amazing supporters worldwide.
 Here are just a few of the incredible success stories we’ve been a part of.

 Lives transformed forever - after natural disasters, poverty and abuse